July 24, 2019

-	To avoid censorship, a content moderation personnel should be a team of responsible individuals to make as objective decisions as possible.
+To avoid censorship, content moderation personnels should be a team of responsible individuals to make as objective decisions as possible.

 Moderation with AI has some advantages that immediately catch businesses’ attention.
 It can handle massive volume of content while maintain a stable quality.
-More importantly, it works 24/7 and is also autonomous when humans unavailable for health reasons or holidays.
+More importantly, it works 24/7 and is also autonomous when humans are unavailable because of health reasons or holidays.

 However, can AI be trusted to moderate content produced by very complex and metaphoric human beings?

 Yes, it can.
-But businesses need to do a research first which AI tool to pick.
+But businesses first need to do a research on which AI tool to pick.

-1. First and foremost, it needs to be emphasized that AI is rocket science.
+1. First and foremost, it needs to be emphasised that AI is rocket science.

-Naturally, no one would trust a diagnose conducted by a person with no medical experience or education.
+Naturally, no one would trust a diagnosis conducted by a person with no medical experience or education.
 It’s the same thing with building AI-based tools which needs an immense amount of education, experience and brain work.
 Hence, there’re only a few in the world who could make it work.
-Many businesses claim to be using AI moderation, but in fact, many use just traditional rules (not AI), and many other’s AI is not of the quality that it works in practice.
+Many businesses claim to be using AI moderation, but in fact, it’s just traditional rules (not AI), and many other’s AI is not of the quality that it works in practice.

 As a result, the first question for the research should be: is the company providing you with the AI moderation solution an expert in AI?